HIRO-group/HIRO-group.github.io/_posts/news/2022-04-26-Group-picture.md

 author: Gilberto Briscoe-Martinez
 ---

 {% include image.html url="group_pics/2022_04.jpg" max-width="100%" description="April 2022.
-Back Row, From Left to Right: Anuj, Jowie, Gilberto, and Kaleb; Front Row, From Left to Right: Natalyia, Clare, Caleb, Alessandro, Yi-Shuian, Matthew." %}
+Back Row, From Left to Right: Anuj, Jowie, Gilberto, and Kaleb; Front Row, From Left to Right: Natalyia, Clare, Caleb, Alessandro, Yi-Shuian, Matthew.
+The only people missing were Shiran, Stephane, and Mary--all on travel." %}

-Today we took our first new HIRO group picture in two and a half years.
+Today we took our first new HIRO group picture in two and a half years!
 It was a perfect bluebird day to include the mountains in the background.
 We made sure to get it in before **Caleb**{:.color-banner} leaves to intern at Samsung.